smevirtual/git_demo_repo/README.md

 This repository is for all SME Virtual Network workshop participants who are learning Git.

 Try to add a Markdown file (.md file) with your name as the file name and a short description about yourself within the file.
 Use a different branch from master to add your changes and submit a GitHub pull request.
+This is a very common workflow pattern when using Git to contribute to your own project or any other open-source project.

 ### Code of Conduct